 Sidney Diamond and Estelle Spero had met and become best friends and sweethearts in early adolescence, and the way seemed clear to marriage—until Pearl Harbor.
 Sid left college to enlist, but, determined to maintain the closeness of their relationship despite time and distance, wrote to Estelle almost every day.
 These letters, powerful, insightful, and moving, also reflect the humor that was part of Sid's nature.
 He served in the South Pacific as an officer, last, on Luzon, in the battle to take back the Philippines.

 He received two commendations for action against the enemy in the Solomon Islands, and the Silver Star, posthumously, for “his indomitable courage, determination, and skill” in the fighting on Luzon.

 When Estelle learned of his death, she promised herself to do something, somehow, to prevent his name from sinking into oblivion.

-With this book, she has kept her promise.
-Estelle chose letters from among the 525 of Sid's witty, original, and eloquent letters she had kept, and wrote headnotes for them.
+With this book, she kept her promise.
+Estelle chose from among the 525 of Sid's witty, original, and eloquent letters she had kept, and wrote headnotes for them.
 In these letters, Sid describes his experiences, affirms his belief in his country, and expresses his love for Estelle and his hopes for their future.

 Sidney Diamond and Estelle Spero

-Estelle, who graduated from Hunter College at the age of 19, Phi Beta Kappa, worked on war equipment at Bell Labs after graduation and then, having received a scholarship from Northwestern University, earned the degree of master of arts in theater and radio.
+Estelle, who graduated from Hunter College at the age of 19, Phi Beta Kappa, worked on war equipment at Bell Labs after graduation and then, having received a scholarship from Northwestern University, earned the degree of Master of Arts in theater and radio.
 She has taught speech and theatre at the University of Alabama, has been a speech therapist, was active in community theater, and taught English and speech for 30 years at Queens College.
 Her book, Reading for Academic Success, was published by Macmillan.

 Preview Back to Top